Ride-The-Lightning/c-lightning-REST/README.md

 - EXECMODE (Default: `production`) - Control for more detailed log info.

 #### Option 2: With the plugin configuration, if used as a plugin
-For running as a plugin, configure the options, `rest-port`, `rest-protocol` and `rest-execmode` in your c-lightning `config` file.
+For running as a plugin, configure the options, `rest-port`, `rest-docport`, `rest-protocol` and `rest-execmode` in your c-lightning `config` file.
 Defaults are the same as in option # 1.

 ### <a name="exec"></a>Execute Server
 You can choose from the below options to run the API server